zGLados/hltv_telegram_alert/README.md

 1. Check if the bot is running: `python bot.py`
 2. Verify the token in the `.env` file
 3. Make sure you've started a conversation with the bot in Telegram (`/start`)

+### Team not found

+- Check spelling - team names must match HLTV rankings
+- The database contains 259 teams from HLTV's world rankings
+- Use `/add teamname` with common names like: FaZe, Navi, G2, Vitality, BIG, MOUZ, M80, FlyQuest
+- If HLTV scraping is blocked, the bot uses the pre-loaded team database

 ### No matches found